 examine the key problems in the delivery of fixed and mobile mesh systems, understand what is required to resolve these and what the timescales for widespread adoption of mesh might be.

-Ofcom is investigating mesh networks to understand the true practical benefits that the technology might bring.
+Ofcom investigated mesh networks to understand the true practical benefits that the technology might bring.

 The work we have commissioned in this area is addressing questions such as: